 Add them to your salad, sandwich, and wraps.
 Balance the meal with a lean protein source, healthy fats, and good carbs.

 12. Organ Meat

-Organ meat like liver is a good source of glutamine.
-If your body needs to replenish the glutamine levels due to illness or muscle loss due to a flesh wound, including animal liver in your diet can speed up the process.
+Organ meat, like liver, is a good source of glutamine (16).
+If your body needs to replenish the glutamine levels due to illness or muscle loss due to a flesh wound, including animal liver in your diet can help in speeding up the process.

 Grill the liver and season it well.
 Have it with dark leafy greens, boiled beans, with a dash of lime juice, paprika, and a pinch of salt.